 The results were very different from the many other polls that give the Liberals a sizable lead over the Conservatives.
 But Angus Reid has been showing great stability, and very little real change in its numbers, since it returned to the federal polling world in February.
 This is exactly in line with other pollsters, who have also shown very little change since the beginning of the year.

-With these aggregate levels of support, the Conservatives would likely win around 133 seats, with 117 going to the Liberals, 84 to the New Democrats, two to the Greens, and two to the Bloc Québécois.
+With the aggregate levels of support, the Conservative would likely win 132 seats, with 122 seats going to the Liberals, 80 seats to the New Democrats, 2 seats to the Bloc Québécois, and 2 seats to the Greens.

 The methodology used to weigh polls can be found here.
 By including polls in the average, no representation as to the accuracy or equivalency of the methods used is implied, nor should inclusion be seen as an acceptance, endorsement, or legitimization of their results.
 The weighting scheme takes reliability partly into account.
 See here for a complete rundown of the latest polls in Canada (external link).